dispatch/reboot/docs/02/c.markdown

 This is fairly similar to the version created with option.
-You'll recall that we can't haphazardly mix promises with other types in for expressions, because a promise *is not* an iterable or an either.
+You'll recall that we can't haphazardly mix promises with other types in for expressions, because a promise *is not* an Iterable or an either.
 However, if you want to be a little bit fancy you can condense these operations by making everything a promise.